coder-dojo-ham/python_worksheets/Intermediate/part_7/README.md

 Welcome to your eighth python lesson!

-We're going to follow up on lists and learn how to access them with something called "slicing".
+We're going to recap on an earlier lesson and learn about a new library, the `datetime` library.